vamsi-kanakam/C-/README.md

 This repo contains C# files in the order I learned.

+The C# files I Created are all Windows Desktop Applications (Windows Forms GUI).

 I used ***Visual Studio*** for creating and designing these programs.